TL;DR do it. If you need more convincing, read on to learn about what it’s like to be a first-time attendee/speaker, and my advice for you.

 - I had no trouble finding the people I had met earlier if I was looking for a familiar face, even though it was a huge event.
-I also recognized a few people from the Ember Slack.
+I also recognized a few people from the Ember community chat (now on Discord)

 - At least from where I was sitting, near the front, it was the most respectful large audience I’ve ever been in.
 It’s hard to believe but with a crowd of ~800, there was very little background chatter distracting from the speakers.